rebelsky/csc207c/_eboards/eboard01a.md

   only once we look at implementations that we start thinking about costs.

-How does the Layout of LIA affect the outcome?
+How does the Layout of LIA (AAA) affect the outcome?
 Is there anything specific to look out for when choosing the layout for ADT?

 > Different layouts will lead to different costs.
 We should see that when we explore different implementations of stacks.

+> You may remember this from getting, say, the 100th element of a vector (quick) vs the 100th element of a stack (slow).

 I felt sloppy answering these questions.
 I mostly used what I knew from C, and I had trouble envisioning how this would work in an OO